There’s little doubt ufo sightings in Brazil are prone to produce spectacular repercussions. While reading Thiago…

 In fact, he could be described as a real-life Dean or Sam Winchester, the super hero monster hunters from the long-running hit show, Supernatural.

-Spinks says he is investigating whether the Willows Weep location is built on a burial ground.
+Spinks says he is also investigating whether the Willows Weep location is built on a burial ground.

-“He told the former owner to either get rid of it or put it back, which I found highly unusual because normally, if there’s a human body part found they would do some sort of investigation…”
+“He told the former owner to either get rid of it or put it back.
+I found that highly unusual because normally, if there’s a human body part found they would do some sort of investigation”.

 Dave Spinks spoke mainly about UFOs and the large occurrence of monster activity in West Virginia during his thirty two minute interview at Aliens Revealed Live.

 While it was riveting stuff, the Willows Weep house was the topic that seemed to make everyone sit up and take notice.
-Maybe it’s one place you might want to give a wide berth too until Spinks figures out what’s really going on?